Course Outline

 Goal:

-The goal is to reflect, evaluate and interpret the debate and discourse/s around culturally diverse groups within Australia.
-Theorise about the impact of 'othering' on professional practice and justify solutions.
+Reflect, evaluate and interpret the debate and discourse/s around culturally diverse groups within Australia.
+Examine the impact of 'othering' on professional practice and explore solutions.

 Product: Essay